Charliekalle/kubernetes-1/docs/install-cluster-centos-7.md

 ##### Copy kube config
 To be able to use kubectl command to connect and interact with the cluster, the user needs kube config file.

-In my case, the user account is venkatn
+In my case, the user account is pavan
 ```
 mkdir /home/pavan/.kube
 cp /etc/kubernetes/admin.conf /home/pavan/.kube/config